 Threat model

 This page describes Carabase’s threat model — a single-tenant, self-hosted deployment with no public-internet exposure.
-If you’re considering a configuration that doesn’t match those assumptions (running it on a VPS, exposing port 3000 publicly, sharing the install across multiple users), some of the protections below stop holding.
+If you’re considering a configuration that doesn’t match those assumptions (running it on a VPS, exposing the API port publicly, sharing the install across multiple users), some of the protections below stop holding.

 The shape of the system

-Section titled “The shape of the system”Carabase is a single Node.js process that:
+Section titled “The shape of the system”Carabase Host is a single Node.js process that:

 - Accepts HTTP on

-- Talks to a local OpenClaw gateway daemon on
+- Optionally talks to a local OpenClaw gateway daemon on

 No external orchestrator, no public-internet listener, no shared infrastructure with any other Carabase install.